 Reactions during discharge

 The Zn2+ ions migrate towards the carbon electrode (cathode).
 The reaction at the cathode is,

 At cathode: MnO2+ NH4++ e– → MnO (OH) + NH3MnO2

 It acts as a depolarizer.
 The state of manganese is reduced from + 4 to + 3 in cathodic reaction.
 The ammonia molecules formed at the cathode react with Zn2+ ions coming from the anode, to form a complex ion Zn(NH3)42+.
 The complication of Zn2+ by NH3 molecules lowers the concentration of free Zn2+ and results in an increase in the voltage of the cell.
 A dry cell has a potential of about 1.5 V.

 Are dry cells really dry?

 In reality, the dry cells aren’t really dry.
 They have a wet paste of NH4Cl and ZnCl2.
 In reality, a dry cell will function only as long as the paste in the cell is moist.
 Moreover, you cannot recharge a dry cell.
 So, naturally, the dry cells do not have an indefinite life.
 This is because the NH4Cl paste is acidic in nature and it goes on corroding the zinc container even when it isn’t in use.

 Fig: Mercury cellMercury cell is recently introduced in the market.
 It offers a rather more stable voltage.
 The emf of the Mercury Cell is 1.35 V. Usually, the mercury cell is costlier.
-This is the reason, why they are used only in sophisticated instruments such as camera, hearing aids, and watches etc. Amalgamated zinc plate coated with a steel top plate acts as anode in Mercury cell.
+This is the reason, why they are used only in sophisticated instruments such as cameras, hearing aids, and watches, etc. Amalgamated zinc plate coated with a steel top plate acts as an anode in Mercury cell.

 At anode: Zn(Hg) + 2OH– →Zn (OH)2+2e–